Rafael805/Rafael805/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Rafael and I work as a software engineer at Microsoft.
+- 🎓 My name is Rafael and I am a UC Berkeley Alumn working as a software engineer at Microsoft.
+- 📚 I love reading books on personal development, business, health, financial literacy, etc.

 ### Languages